BanJeez/Ascii-art-web/README.md

 1. From your teminal going to the ascii-art-web dir.

-2. then type `go run .` this will start the svera on port 8080
+2. then type `go run .` this will start the server on port 8080

-3. in a web browser go to localhost 8080
+3. in a web browser go to localhost:8080

 ## Main Code Overview

-By useing the Package http provides us with a HTTP client and server implementations.
+By using the Package http provides us with a HTTP client and server implementations.

 We uses the Get, Head, Post, and PostForm to make HTTP requests: